run-llama/llama_index/docs/module_guides/querying/router/root.md

 ]

 # choices as a list of strings
+choices = [
-choices = ["choice 1 - description for choice 1", "choice 2: description for choice 2"]
+    "choice 1 - description for choice 1",
+    "choice 2: description for choice 2",
+]

 selector = LLMSingleSelector.from_defaults()
 selector_result = selector.select(